flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 4. **BeepSpeak**:
    - Handles text display with typing effect and audio.
    - Manages a typing coroutine (`typingCoroutine`) for text animation.
-   - The `IsPlaying` property (returns `typingCoroutine != null`) is used by `DialogueControl` and examined in `BaseDialogueManager`'s coroutines.
+   - The `IsPlaying` property (returns `typingCoroutine != null`) is used to determine when text animation is complete.
-   - **New Fix (April 2025):** Added intelligent processing of incomplete words when LLM stops sending data, detecting when no updates have occurred for 1.5 seconds.
-   - **New Fix (April 2025):** Added a smooth transition fade effect for `ForceCompleteTyping()` to prevent jarring text jumps when a long message needs to be force-completed.
-   - **New Fix (April 2025):** Added longer timeout (8 seconds) for dialogue animation to ensure natural typing completion in most cases.
-   - **New Fix (April 2025):** Added detailed logging and safety mechanisms to ensure typing animation always completes.
+   - **May 2025 Improvement:** Removed redundant 8-second timeout (`EnsureTypingCompletesWithLongDelay`) that caused premature animation termination.
+   - **May 2025 Feature:** Added function call text filtering to prevent action text from appearing in the dialogue box.
+   - Provides `ForceCompleteTyping()` method with smooth transition effect for emergency animation completion.

 5. **Dialogue Flow**:
    - Player enters dialogue range and presses E.
    - `DialogueControl.Activate()` is called.
    - `LLMCharacter.Load()` is called (if save file exists).
    - Dialogue UI is activated.
+   - **New in May 2025:** Selective HUD deactivation preserves critical elements like `NodeUnlockNotif` and `PowerControl`.
    - Player inputs text.
    - `LLMDialogueManager` sends input to `LLMCharacter.Chat()`.
    - `LLMCharacter` processes input and generates responses.
    - `BaseDialogueManager.HandleReply` receives each response chunk:
-     - **Critical Improvement:** Clears and replaces `currentResponse` instead of appending.
+     - **FIXED:** Clears and replaces `currentResponse` instead of appending.
      - Checks for `\nACTION:` or `[/ACTION]:` delimiters.
-     - If found, sets `actionFoundInCurrentStream` flag, splits dialogue from action, buffers the function call, and updates display with only the dialogue part.
+     - If found, sets `actionFoundInCurrentStream` flag, splits dialogue from action, and buffers the function call.
+     - **IMPROVED:** When accumulating action text, uses `actionBuffer.Clear()` instead of append to prevent redundant text buildup.
-     - If not found, updates display with the complete text.
+     - Updates the display with ONLY the dialogue part.
    - `LLMDialogueManager.UpdateDialogueDisplay` forwards text to `DialogueControl.DisplayNPCDialogueStreaming`.
    - When streaming completes, `OnReplyComplete` is called:
      - If a function was buffered, starts `ProcessActionAfterBeepSpeak` coroutine.
      - If no function, starts `EnableInputAfterBeepSpeak` coroutine.
-   - Both coroutines wait for `DialogueControl.IsBeepSpeakPlaying` to become false before acting.
-   - **April 2025 Fix:** Added dynamic timeout calculation based on text length to ensure coroutines don't wait indefinitely while also giving proper time for text animation.
+   - Both coroutines use dynamically calculated timeouts based on text length and BeepSpeak typing speed.
    - Player exits dialogue (Escape or `stop_conversation` function).
-   - `DialogueControl.Deactivate()` calls `ResetDialogue()` and `Save()`, then animates the UI closed (no delay).
+   - `DialogueControl.Deactivate()` calls `ResetDialogue()` and `Save()`, then animates the UI closed.

-6. **Fixed Issues (April 2025 Update):**
+6. **Fully Resolved Issues (May 2025):**
-   - **Text Glitching:** Fixed by implementing a smooth fade transition effect when forcing text completion, particularly for cases where the displayed text and target text have a significant difference in length.
-   - **Animation Cutting Off Early:** Fixed by dynamically calculating appropriate wait times based on text length (roughly 14 characters/second) rather than using a fixed 0.5-second timeout.
-   - **Input Box Not Re-enabling:** Fixed by enhancing `BeepSpeak.ProcessTyping()` to detect and handle cases when the LLM sends incomplete text without word boundaries, and by adding timeout mechanisms to both `ProcessActionAfterBeepSpeak` and `EnableInputAfterBeepSpeak` coroutines.
-   - **Delayed Function Execution:** Improved by ensuring sufficient time for the animation to complete naturally before force-completing the text display.
+   - ✅ Text Duplication
+   - ✅ Premature Animation Termination
+   - ✅ Function Call Redundancy
+   - ✅ Missing HUD Elements
+   - ✅ Animation Speed Issues

 7. **Debugging Tools:**
    - `[INPUTDBG]` logs track the input re-enabling pipeline.